Westerface/software-design-vu/docs/assignment2.md

 To enter any state in our program the user first needs to open the application.
 This will take him to the Dashboard screen which is populated with various elements.

-In the Dashboard there is an option called ‘Add Snippet’.
+In the Dashboard, there is an option called ‘Add Snippet’.
 When the user presses it, the interface changes and the program enters a different state.

-First we will describe what the interface looks like in this state.
-On the left side of the screen there is an empty searching bar, where the user can input the name of the snippet he is searching for.
-Underneath this bar there are two filter areas with click boxes.
+First, we will describe what the interface looks like in this state.
+On the left side of the screen, there is an empty searching bar, where the user can input the name of the snippet he is searching for.
+Underneath this bar, there are two filter areas with click boxes.
 In the first table, the user has the option to use a programming language filter.
-Various commonly used programming languages are previewed here such as C++, Java, Python etc. Using this filter the user ensures that the corresponding results will be snippets written with one of these language formats.
+Various commonly used programming languages are previewed here such as C++, Java, Python, etc. Using this filter the user ensures that the corresponding results will be snippets written with one of these language formats.

-The second table, enables the user to filter his searching by category.
-This feature is a bit more vague.
+The second table enables the user to filter his search by category.
+This feature is a bit vaguer.
 Upon creation of a snippet, the user is able to indicate what type of category his snippet is.
-Some examples could be formal, custom, tutorial etc. This is another way of making the user’s search more efficient and hassle-free.
+Some examples could be formal, custom, tutorial, etc. This is another way of making the user’s search more efficient and hassle-free.

 These two cover the left part of the screen.
-On their right side there is a table that lists the existing snippets.
+On their right side, there is a table that lists the existing snippets.
 Using the searching bar changes the look of this table.
 Whenever the user clicks on a snippet, its content is expanded in the text editor.

-The text editor covers more than half of the screen and exists in the right side of the screen.
+The text editor covers more than half of the screen and is positioned on the right side of the screen.
 This is where the user can create new snippets, preview the contents of a selected snippet or edit an existing one.
 The text editor table has three empty bars at its top.
 These need to be filled in order for a new snippet to be created.
-The details the user has to fill are name, programming language and category.
-Underneath these bars there is an empty text editor field where the user can write his code.
-Our text editor also has text recognition (say something additional here).
+The details the user has to fill are name, programming language, and category.
+Underneath these bars, there is an empty text editor field where the user can write his code.
+Our text editor also has text recognition responding to the chosen language.
 At the bottom of the text editor there is a wide ‘save’ button that saves the changes in the snippet; be it the creation of a new snippet or the editing of an already existing one.

 To enter the ‘Add snippet’ state the user has to press on the corresponding button from the Dashboard.
 That will take him to the interface described above.
 All the snippets will be previewed in the snippet list and all the filters will be disabled.
-The text editing area is blank and there are two buttons at its bottom; cancel and save.
+The text editing area will be blank and there will be two buttons at its bottom: 'cancel' and 'save'.

 For the creation of a new snippet, the details described above need to be filled.
 However, out of the three labels, only the name is mandatory at this point.
-Programming language as well as category can be left blank.
+Programming language, as well as category, can be left blank.
 If a certain programming language is not chosen then the program will be default select ‘TEXT’.
 After this step, the user enters the blank text editing area to implement his snippet.
-There needs to be something here as well.
-This area cannot be blank, as the program will check for it before saving the snippet and the process will not be completed.
+There needs to be something written here as well.
+This area cannot be left blank, as the program will check for it before saving the snippet and the process will not be completed.

-Cancel is one of the two buttons on the bottom of the text editor.
+'Cancel' is one of the two buttons on the bottom of the text editor.
 When it is pressed, both filter tables are activated.
-In addition to that, the snippets’ list is also activated.
+In addition to that, the snippets list is also activated.
 While writing in the text editor, these two features are deactivated and cannot be accessed.
-So, cancel removes all the previous work done; the name is removed and the name field is blank, programming language field resets and returns to ‘TEXT’ and the category as well as the text editing area are also cleared.
+So, cancel removes all the previous work done; the name is removed and the name field is blank, programming language field resets and returns to ‘TEXT’ and the category, as well as the text editing area, are also cleared.
 It is important to note that the application does not crash when cancel is pressed.
 It keeps working as normal, certain features are just unlocked.

 The other button is ‘Save’.
 When clicking ‘Save’ the program initiates checking if the details needed are correctly filled.
 This means that it ensures that a name for the snippet exists as well as the content is not empty.
 Then a new snippet is created.
 This snippet carries the data that were filled in the previous procedure.
 After that, the public class Globals is invoked.
 This is done in order to access the SnippetHelper.
 Through the SnippetHelper the program accesses the SnippetParser.
 The SnippetParser is used to add the new snippet in the list, as well as to pass the updated list to the update function.
 The update function then converts the snippet objects to a JSON format and saves the JSON converted snippet in the file.